 Not every employee will need to be competent in data science, but by having some experts in this area within your company, you can optimize what you’re currently doing.

-Exciting real-life examples that show you how to re-train your employees
+Exciting real-life examples that show you how to train and re-train your employees

 I’m not here just to bore you by explaining theoretically how it’s possible.
 Let’s take a look at some ground-breaking companies you may be able to learn a thing or two regarding training your employees.